Log in to Microsoft 365 using Asgardeo¶

 Before you begin

-- You need an Office 365 Business account with admin access and a domain added as per the Microsoft documentation.
+- Have an Office 365 Business account with admin access.

 Create the Microsoft 365 application¶